MaajidHussain/TCS-NQT-Problems-on-Arrays/README.md

 # TCS-NQT-Problems-on-Arrays
-Here we're going to see multiple coding questions which were asked frequently in TCS NQT
+Here we're going to see multiple Array based coding questions which were asked frequently in TCS NQT